 The dough is gluten free, LCHF, and keto-friendly – and very versatile.
+Keep reading to find over 20 recipes that use this dough!
 FatHead dough is also very filling, which is very useful!
-So here's the basic FatHead dough recipe, or you can scroll down for a printable recipe card.
+So here's a video of how to make the basic keto fat head dough recipe, or you can scroll down for a printable recipe card.

 How to Make FatHead Dough

-The dough being too sticky is one of the most common problems that I've heard with this recipe – but luckily it's easy to fix!
+The dough being too sticky is one of the most common problems that I've heard with this recipe – but luckily it's easy to fix with a little extra almond flour!
 The reason for this variation is usually due to the moisture in the different brands of mozzarella – and whether it is pre-shredded.

 As you can see, it's definitely a useful recipe to know!

-- Microwave for 1 minute, stir and then another cook for another 30 seconds.
+- Microwave for 1 minute, stir and then cook for another 30 seconds.

-- Stir in the beaten egg and almond flour.
+- Stir in the almond flour and beaten egg.